lsms-worldbank/selector/README.md

 ### Regular expressions

-By default, Stata allows users to specify a list of variables through a range (e.g., `var1 - var5`) or a (glob) pattern (e.g., `var*`).
+By default, Stata allows users to select variables by either specifying a variable range (e.g., `var1 - var5`) or a variable name (glob) pattern (e.g., `var*`).

-However, there is no straight-forward way to specify a list of variables that match a regular expression, a pattern specification that is typically more precise than either of the foregoing Stata options.
-The sel_matches_regex command fills that gap in functionality.
+However, there is no straight-forward way to specify a list of variables that match a regular expression--a pattern specification that is typically more precise than either of the foregoing Stata options.
+The `sel_matches_regex` command fills that gap in functionality.

 In particular, this function aims to meet a few needs: